GUEST AUTHOR: KRISTINE MCDOWELL

 "The world is a dangerous place to live; not because of the people who are evil, but the people who don't do anything about it."

 When God calls people to something, He usually isn't discreet about it.
-If He burdens your heart or directly calls you to an area of service, generally speaking, it's pretty clear.
-Sometimes the means and the exact direct and game plan are fuzzy, but it's easy to identify what God breaks your heart for.
+If He burdens our hearts or directly calls us to an area of service, and, generally speaking, it's pretty clear.
+Sometimes the means and the game plan are fuzzy, but it's easy to identify what God breaks your heart for.
 For myself, God has made it clear to me the last few years what my ministry calling is.
-For one thing, it's the global church.
-The other, very big thing, is ministry and awareness for sexual abuse survivors.
+I know I'm called to serve the global church and survivors of sexual abuse survivors.
 I can tell you I have literally no idea in the world how I will serve in those two areas long term, but there's no denying that they both have a big ol' chunk of my heart.

 My problem is, as I'm sure many Christians feel, I don't know what God will do with that, so I put it on the back burner sometimes because I don't really know what to do about it.

-On sunday, a lot of different conversations from that week had led to me talking to God in the car, on the way to a pre-church Target run, about starting a ministry.
-I realized I went to a gigantic church, and besides a few events, there isn't a ministry directed solely for sexual abuse.
-But statistically, in a church where thousands of people gather every week, that means thousands of those people are victims.
-So amidst of telling God He should do something, He said to me, "Oh lil' lamb-chop honeybunch, that's why I made you."
-[In my head Jesus frequently calls me lamb-chop and honeybunch] So then, in my sassy and very "realistic" [pessimistic] nature, I said, "yeah ok Jesus.
-How does a kid like me, who's young and WAY under-experienced/underqualified, even begin something like that?
-Mmmmmm, yeah, no."
+On sunday, a lot of different conversations from the past week had led to me talking to God in the car, on the way to a pre-church Target run, about starting a ministry [which seems impossible by the way].
+In the midst of telling God He should do something, He said to me, "Oh lil' lamb-chop honeybunch, that's why I made you."
+[In my head Jesus calls me lamb-chop and honeybunch] So then, in my sassy and very "realistic" [pessimistic] nature, I said, "yeah ok Jesus.
+How does a kid like me, who's young and WAY under-experienced/underqualified, even begin something like that?."

-Funny thing, usually when you put your sassy-pants on when you're talking to Jesus, He gives you a little reality check moment swiftly following.
-So I went to church and the first twenty minutes of the sermon, the pastor was talking about this ministry that trains young people for a year, then sends them out to church plant, and they plant eleven churches a day.
+The funny thing is, usually when you put your sassy-pants on when you're talking to Jesus, He gives you a swift reality check.
+I went to church, and the first twenty minutes of the sermon, the pastor was talking about this ministry that trains young people for a year, then sends them out to church plant, and they plant eleven churches a day.
 Eleven. a day.
 They feel God's burden and direction, and they go.
-Then, following that intro, the message was following up in the series our church is on, called "Favor with Kings".
-Favor with Kings is a book, by Caleb Anderson, that's about God's purpose and the passions He gives us, developing a plan of action, empowering people, and the dreams God puts on our hearts.
-Do you see where this is going?
+Then, following that intro, the message was a part of a series based off of a book, called "Favor with Kings" by Caleb Anderson, that's about God's purpose and the passions He gives us, developing a plan of action, empowering people, and the dreams God puts on our hearts.

 Jesus looked at them and said, “With man this is impossible, but with God all things are possible.”